moneill0/chatbot-message-classifier/README.md

 `pip install -r requirements.txt`

-#### Zip file
-If you choose to download the `.zip` file, unzip this and navigate to the project's home directory.
 For ease of use, I wrote a shell script called `run_classifier.sh` to run through all the steps chronologically.
 If you wish to run an individual step, you can copy and paste that step from this script to your command line.

 ##### Mac OS / Linux
 To execute this script on Mac OS or Linux, run `chmod +x run_classifier.sh` once in this project's home directory to set the execute permissions.
 Then, it can be executed by running `./run_classifier.sh` or `sh run_classifier.sh` in this project's home directory.